nedaszilinskas/Odoo-CMS-Cycle-Building-Block/README.md

 - _Search & Install module as any other via Odoo settings._

 ### _Notes_
-- _This is an example Building Block module for Odoo v8 Website Builder._
+- _This module is also compatible with Odoo Cloud (zip before import)._
-- _Uncompressed assets._
-- _Can be used as a boilerplate for further customisations._

 ## License
 MIT (see license section)